stripe/stripe-ios/README.md

 Get started with our [📚 integration guides](https://stripe.com/docs/payments/accept-a-payment?platform=ios) and [example projects](#examples), or [📘 browse the SDK reference](https://stripe.dev/stripe-ios/docs/index.html).

+Learn about our [Stripe Identity iOS SDK](StripeIdentity/README.md) to verify the identity of your users on iOS.

 > Updating to a newer version of the SDK?
 See our [migration guide](https://github.com/stripe/stripe-ios/blob/master/MIGRATING.md) and [changelog](https://github.com/stripe/stripe-ios/blob/master/CHANGELOG.md).

 Table of contents